-The Advanced Certificate in Health Care Management and Clinical Leadership is designed for emerging and current leaders to gain formal leadership training.
+The Advanced Certificate in Clinical Leadership is designed for emerging and current leaders to gain formal leadership training.

 Now in its 9th year, the certificate program teaches healthcare professionals how to become an inclusive, responsive, and inspirational leader within collaborative care and inter-professional teams.
 The certificate program uses The Complexity Framework™ - an applied evidence-based framework for best practices in health care leadership.
 The course is developed by an internationally recognized faculty, including industry experts and professors currently teaching at the Faculty of Health and the MBA program at the Schulich School of Business at York University, and School of Nursing at Queens University.

 For human resources and professional development units: Consider offering this course as an organizational development strategy to produce individuals with “T-shaped skills” – Broad, cross-disciplinary skills that intersect with specialized depth of expertise.